na-na-hi/renget/archive/sfbf5.md

 \>Gore gives you a soft punch in the arm with one of their wingclaws
 \>"yeah, thanks for that.
 I'm glad i just got to tell you how i really feel"
 \>"okay but next time, try not to cover the whole forest in frenzy clouds again, okay?"
-\>"okay" they say "I'll do my best, for us."
+\>"okay" they say "I'll do my best, for us."%%

 =============================================

-\>the guild guide to monster mating recommends extra care when laying with Gore Magala
+%darkgreen%\>the guild guide to monster mating recommends extra care when laying with Gore Magala
 \>not because of the risk of Frenzy infection but because when a Gore's Scales are spread and they're in their "Sensing mode" they become hyper sensitive to all forms of stimuli, this means that things like differences in temperature and scent locating are greatly magnified to them, which can easily lead to cases of over-stimulation
 \>however there are ways to help alleviate this as dictated in the next few pages, the guide recommends starting with gentle caressing at the head first, letting the Gore Magala get a clear picture and outline of you through their sensing scales will help them relax, beware that you should not grip the pulsing tips of the horns as this can lead to temporary sensory shock and paralysis, instead its recommended to gently massage the base of the horn while remaining in clear view, this combined with light pecs on the maw will signal that you're willing to mate with them.
 \>another area worth noting is the giant wing claws, which are actually more sensitive than they look, especially around the clawpads, its recommended that you guide their claws around you so they can explore your body and get a sense for your size, tapping on the base of the claws can also signal to them that its okay for them to handle you.
-\>lastly we can move onto the lower midsection, make sure to slowly rub your hands alongside your monster partners chest and hips so they know that its time to mate, let them take a comfortable position first and then after one lack approval check begin massaging their slit in a steady back and fourth motion. continue massaging until their sex organ starts to expose itself or the slit has become sufficiently moistened, you may begin insertion at this point. repeat thrusting at either end until climax.
+\>lastly we can move onto the lower midsection, make sure to slowly rub your hands alongside your monster partners chest and hips so they know that its time to mate, let them take a comfortable position first and then after one lack approval check begin massaging their slit in a steady back and fourth motion. continue massaging until their sex organ starts to expose itself or the slit has become sufficiently moistened, you may begin insertion at this point. repeat thrusting at either end until climax.%%

-\>for Monster aftercare visit page 71
+%darkgreen%\>for Monster aftercare visit page 71
 \>for egg compatibility statistics visit page 13
-\>for Monster Hybrid guidelines refer to page 15
+\>for Monster Hybrid guidelines refer to page 15%%

 ---
 ###*Wind Serpent Ibushi*